lab-emi/OpenDPD/README.md

 ```

-# Introduction and Quick start
+# Introduction and Quick Start

 ## Environment
 This project was tested with PyTorch 1.13 in Ubuntu 22.04 LTS.